Fox-ML-infrastructure/Contracting_Docs/README.md

 - Primary ML/infra engineering product line: **Fox-v1-infra**.
 - **EIN has been issued.** ✓
 - **Business bank account is open and active.** ✓
-- **Business insurance (General Liability + E&O) is pending** — will be acquired to complete compliance requirements.
+- **Business insurance (General Liability + E&O)** — Will be obtained if a client requires it.
+Until then, it is not feasible to maintain insurance without active client requirements.

-No billable or contractually binding work will begin until business insurance is obtained and all compliance requirements—insurance and agreement documents—are completed.
+Work can proceed once the Master Consulting Agreement (MCA) and Statement of Work (SOW) are approved.
+Insurance will be obtained if a client's procurement or compliance requirements mandate it.

 ---